 Founded by a former Wall Street Journal culture reporter, Kill Screen is a videogame arts and culture company.
-At its heart, we're interested in the intersection between games, play, and other seats of culture from art to music to design.
+We're interested in the intersection between games, play, and other seats of culture, from art to music to design.

 Get in touch with us at firstname.lastname@example.org